--r keyseq Remove any current binding for keyseq.
+- -r keyseq Remove any current binding for keyseq. - -x keyseq:shell-command

--x keyseq:shell-command

 Cause shell-command to be executed whenever keyseq is entered.
-When shell-command is executed, the shell sets the READLINE\LINE variable to the contents of the Readline line buffer and the READLINE\POINT variable to the current location of the insertion point.
-If the executed command changes the value of READLINE\LINE or READLINE\POINT, those new values will be reflected in the editing state.

--X List all key sequences bound to shell commands and the associated commands in a format that can be reused as input.
+When shell-command is executed, the shell sets the READLINE\ LINE variable to the contents of the Readline line buffer and the READLINE\POINT and READLINE\MARK variables to the current location of the insertion point and the saved insertion point (the mark), respectively.
+If the executed command changes the value of any of READLINE\LINE, READLINE\POINT, or READLINE\MARK, those new values will be reflected in the editing state. -X List all key sequences bound to shell commands and the associated commands in a format that can be reused as input.